kjpianeta/proxy-test-project/README.md

 ## proxy-test-project
-The proxy-test-project proxies http requests, to provided upstream targets, via WebAPI.
+The proxy-test-project proxies http requests, to provided upstream targets, via a WebAPI.It also provides statistics of target requests via another WebAPI.
 It's a Node.js project.
 It also relies on NGINX to serve as a front facing proxy for the WepAPI and Docker for portability.